libp2p/specs/webtransport/README.md

 If it is able to present a CA-signed certificate the list of certificate hashes SHOULD be empty.
 When using self-signed certificates, the server MUST include the hash(es) in the multiaddr.

+## WebTransport HTTP endpoint

+WebTransport needs a HTTPS URL to establish a WebTransport session, e.g. `https://example.com/webtransport`.
+As multiaddrs don't allow the encoding of URLs, this spec standardizes the endpoint.
+The HTTP endpoint of a libp2p WebTransport servers MUST be located at `/.well-known/libp2p-webtransport`.

+To allow future evolution of the way we run the libp2p handshake over WebTransport, we use a URL parameter.
+The handshake described in this document MUST be signaled by setting the `type` URL parameter to `multistream`.

+Example: The WebTransport URL of a WebTransport server advertising `/ip4/1.2.3.4/udp/1443/quic/webtransport/` would be `https://1.2.3.4:1443/.well-known/libp2p-webtransport?type=multistream`.

 ## Security Handshake

 Unfortunately, the self-signed certificate doesn't allow the nodes to authenticate each others' peer IDs.
 It is therefore necessary to run an additional libp2p handshake on a newly established WebTransport connection.